 With the guidance and legal advice of a personal injury attorney, a plaintiff may file a motorcycle accident claim against the defendant and their insurance company.

 If the defendant refuses the claim or offers a settlement lower than their insurance policy limits.
-Then the plaintiff may be able to file a lawsuit.
-So before a claim becomes a lawsuit, the motorcycle injury claim or property damage claim must undergo the due process with the concerned parties for it to be deemed worthy in court.
+Then the plaintiff may be able to file a motorcycle accident lawsuit.
+So before a claim becomes a lawsuit, the motorcycle injury claim or property damage claim must undergo due process with the concerned parties for it to be deemed worthy in court.